FabricMC/fabric-docs/develop/class-tweakers/enum-extension.md

 If you are only adding it with a mixin and it is not in the decompiled source, get it by calling `Enum#valueOf`:

 <<< @/reference/latest/src/main/java/com/example/docs/enum_extension/ExampleModEnumExtension.java#enum-extension-added-constant-no-ct-usage-example

+## Pitfalls {#pitfalls}

+Enum extension by itself makes no guarantees that your added entry will not break anything.
+You should find the modified enum's usages to try and prevent issues where possible.
+If an issue that would cause a crash arises and it cannot be fixed, it may be best to not use enum extension at all.

+This section goes over patterns to look out for and to avoid in your own code, but it is in no way exhaustive.

+### Switch Expressions {#switch-expressions}

+Switches are often used to handle enum constants, this can lead to a crash if a switch expression has no `default` case to handle entries added by mods.
+For example, if we had the following switch expression:

+<<< @/reference/latest/src/main/java/com/example/docs/enum_extension/ExampleModEnumExtension.java#enum-extension-problematic-switch-expr-example

+Even though we handle all the values that are in the Vanilla enum and our own, this would throw for any other mod's added entry.

+If the expression is from a mod, you should consider raising an issue to the developers to find a more compatible option.
+If the expression is in a Vanilla method or you are unable to get the issue fixed by the mod developers, a mixin is likely needed.

+There is no one way for mixins to modify switch expressions to avoid throws, and the approach should be made on a case-by-case basis.

+### Serialized Enums {#serialized-enums}

+Certain enums may have their entries serialized automatically, such as the static `Variants` enum in the `Axolotl` class.
+Adding an entry to these enums would make your entry serialized under Minecraft's namespace by the codec, on some versions having it be serialized based on a numerical ID.

+It is best to avoid extending enums whose entries are serialized like this entirely, and if possible looking for an API.